xinyusun1997/CSC2516_Project/README.md

 Each file is for one dataset.

 ### Evaluate with pretrained models
-To evaluate the pre-trained models:
+To evaluate the pre-trained models.
+Default is (regression with skip connection) model.

     python train_landscape.py
 or

     python train_cifar.py

 This will return the SSIM score.
-Default is regression with skip connection model.